craigtp/PersonalStudy/Books.md

      Software Estimation - Demystifying the black art                 | 20 February 2016
      Rebels At Work                                                   | 27 March 2016
      How Google Works                                                 | 27 June 2016
+     The Nature Of Software Development                               | 17 July 2016